adamdecaf/moov-go-client/client/docs/FilesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **UpdateFile**
-> File UpdateFile(ctx, fileId, fileHeader, optional)
+> File UpdateFile(ctx, fileId, uNKNOWNBASETYPE, optional)
 Updates the specified File Header by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters